kapsay/SecureSoftwareSupplyChain/README.md

 [Source Code Repository](https://github.com/kapsay/SecureSoftwareSupplyChain)

 ## Problem Statement
 Security is a major pillar of a Cloud Adoption Framework and Operating Model you pick from any Cloud Provider.
 It is definitely an Important pillar at Google Cloud.
 Adopting cloud at scale with all security measures and compliance controls in place can be a daunting task for an organization.
-One of the primary reasons for this is modern threats hits at many layers of the "stack".
-When I say stack it comprises of all the components involved in serving your users and/or applications.
+One of the primary reasons for this is that modern threats hit at many layers of the "stack".
+When I say stack it comprises all the components involved in serving your users and/or applications.

 Modern software architecture and the software delivery is also getting very complex with several tools added in the develop, build and release chain.
 Many times security tools and policies are introduced as external entities in this chain.

 As we all know that Security is a very deep and wide topic, and we can not possibly address every security aspect in a single article (or even a book), so let's focus on this Secure Software Supply Chain aka S3C here and explore it in detail.

 ## What is Secure Software Supply Chain aka S3C
-So first let's try to define Software Supply Chain and some of the vulnerabilities that can be introduced through it.
+So first let's try to define the Software Supply Chain and some of the vulnerabilities that can be introduced through it.

-At a high level, probably we all know how a food supply chain look like.
+At a high level, probably we all know how a food supply chain looks like.
 Take one example; eggs.
 Eggs are produced in large poultry farms and before coming to your breakfast plate, they go through a journey.
-Picture below tries to shows that journey.
+Picture below tries to show that journey.

 ![S3C Eggs Example](pics/sssc-eggs.png)

 Code has a similar journey.
-It has to go thru several steps before it starts serving traffic in production.
+It has to go through several steps before it starts serving traffic in production.
 While everyone's build-release pipelines are different, this picture shows some of the common steps used in software release pipelines.

 ![S3C Example](pics/sssc-sw.png)

-Now, there is a fundamental security gap here. **What is making sure that only an "Approved" and "Intended" software can be deployed in the targeted environment?** In egg supply chain example; how will you make sure that some malicious actor is not putting "Bad Eggs" in the grocery store shelf and you end up buys those bad eggs?
+Now, there is a fundamental security gap here. **What is making sure that only an "Approved" and "Intended" software can be deployed in the targeted environment?** In the egg supply chain example; how will you make sure that some malicious actor is not putting "Bad Eggs" on the grocery store shelf and you end up buying those bad eggs?
 As you can guess, one bad egg on the shelf can have a severe health impact on this grocery chain's customers.
 Same way what is preventing a malicious actor (internal or external) to inject a bad dependency in the software supply chain that can cause major security issues for an organization?

-Many such security gaps pop-up very frequently these days in some major software platforms and impacts organizations of any size.
+Many such security gaps pop-up very frequently these days in some major software platforms and impact organizations of any size.
 The impacts of broken software supply chains are such that in **recent ["Executive Order on Improving the Nation’s Cybersecurity"](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/) federal government put a specific section (Section 4) about "Enhancing Software Supply Chain Security"**

 Section 4.e.3 specifically calls out to employ automated tools, or comparable processes, to maintain trusted source code supply chains, thereby ensuring the integrity of the code.

 This is a fundamental change in how we traditionally thought about software security, mostly as an afterthought in software delivery.

 Another major challenge that is introduced by this is the introduction of many tools in the software supply chain + operations of those tools + effort to integrate those tools.
-For a software developer and to a business; it is an added overhead, since software developers want to just develop the code and business wants to use it as quickly as possible.
+For a software developer and for a business; it is an added overhead, since software developers want to just develop the code and business wants to use it as quickly as possible.
 So it's challenging to keep the right balance.

 So the fundamental questions for an organization here are:
 1. How to build a S3C, with a policy (as a Code) driving the decision to deploy or not deploy a code in runtime?